 The gold belt region of the Coeur d’Alene district is underlain primarily by argillites and minor quartzites of the Prichard formation.
 The formation, comprising of rocks of up to 3,600m thick, is the lowest exposed unit of the Belt Supergroup of Pre-Cambrian age and hosts deep-water argillite/siltite and quartzite.

-Gold and tungsten mineralisation is located within the Idaho fault in close proximity to Prichard formation units G and H. The Unit G is a quartzitic unit hosting most of the veins while Unit H is made up of an argillite-siltite sequence of rocks.
+Gold and tungsten mineralisation is located within the Idaho fault in close proximity to Prichard formation units G and H. Unit G is a quartzitic unit hosting most of the veins while Unit H is made up of an argillite-siltite sequence of rocks.
 Most of the gold mineralisation occurs along 1,500m of strike length on the Idaho fault.

 The global measured and indicated resources of the mine as of January 2013 were estimated at 4.63 million tonnes of ore grading 1.71g/t of gold.
 Contained gold is estimated to be 254,000oz.

-Ore from the mine is currently processed by New Jersey mill in Silver Valley, at a rate of 360t/d.
+Ore from the mine is currently processed by the New Jersey mill in Silver Valley, at a rate of 360t/d.
 The processing infrastructure includes a flotation mill and a concentrate leach plant.
 The ore passes through the crushing, grinding, gravity and floatation circuits of the mill, which is supported by paste tailings disposal, concentrate leach and filtration systems.

-The gravity circuit comprises a vibrating screen, and a Knelson concentrator which is used to process a portion of the recirculating load in the grinding circuit where gold particles tend to accumulate.
+The gravity circuit comprises a vibrating screen and a Knelson concentrator, which is used to process a portion of the recirculating load in the grinding circuit where gold particles tend to accumulate.
 The resultant gold concentrate is further upgraded on a Deister table and will be tested via direct smelting or intensive cyanidation to optimise gold recovery.

 Small Mine Development Corporation was awarded the underground mining contract for the Golden Chest mine.
-Micon International was awarded a contract to prepare technical report for the project.
+Micon International was awarded a contract to prepare a technical report for the project.